linuxlawson/wargames/README.md

 WOPR is a War Operation Plan Response super computer.
 Anyone familiar with the 1984 WarGames Movie knows this.

+**In the movie:**
+While attempting to hack into a computer game company.
+David Lightman unknowingly hacks into a system which doesn't identify itself.
+Assuming its the game company, he starts a game of Global Thermonuclear War.
+It soon becomes obvious he has actually hacked into a military super-computer.
+It also becomes obvious the WOPR has no intentions to stop playing
+until the game has been won.

 This is an interactive program which allows you to communicate with WOPR (aka Joshua).